 Landmark College seeks individuals to join our dedicated team of academic advisors and support professionals.
 A position with Landmark College is more than just a job; it is an opportunity to make a difference in the lives of promising college students and to help us change how the public thinks about education.

 The Landmark College Academic Advisor is a full-time staff member who provides developmental, academic, and career advising, executive function coaching, and just in time academic support to students throughout the calendar year.
 Advisors are expected to be well versed in the Landmark College curriculum and current student development theories such as: adolescent and emerging adult development, cognitive, identity, and moral development.
-Advisors are expected to incorporate a variety of formal approaches such as life coaching, motivational interviewing, and appreciative inquiry.
+Advisors incorporate a variety of formal approaches such as life coaching, motivational interviewing, and appreciative inquiry.

 QUALIFICATIONS: A Master’s degree in a related field, knowledge of theoretical information on advising and advising students with LD/ADHD and ASD, and student development.
-Experience working with students as an advisor, coach, or academic support provider at the college level is preferred.
+Experience working with students as an advisor, coach, or academic support provider at the College level is preferred.

 As an Equal Opportunity Employer (EEO), Landmark College is committed to building and supporting a culturally diverse environment where differences are valued and respected.
 Individuals from historically underrepresented groups including, but not limited to, ethnicity, gender, gender identity, national origin, neurodiversity, race, religion, sexual orientation, and intersectionality are encouraged to apply.